kmoy1/ML_Book/_build/html/_sources/Ch14/intro.md

 - Logistic Regression
 - Ensemble Learning
 - Stochastic Gradient Descent
-- Lifting sample points to a higher-dimensional feature space
+- Higher-dimensional feature vector lifting

 Let's go back a few chapters: all the way back to perceptrons.
 Remember that perceptrons were basically machines that came up with a linear decision boundary.
 Of course, there are inherent limitations to what a perceptron can do, particularly XOR: